MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

-1. Mount the 1-wire sensor to the Pi's GPIOs as pictured above
+1. Install the 1-wire sensor to the Pi's GPIOs as pictured at the top of this page.
-2. Boot up the Pi and enable 1-Wire on the OS using the following command:
+2. Boot up the Pi and enable 1-Wire using the following command:
 ```bash
 sudo dtoverlay w1-gpio
 ```
-> (alternatively, you can use the Raspberry Pi [configuration menu](https://www.raspberrypi-spy.co.uk/2018/02/enable-1-wire-interface-raspberry-pi/))
+> (alternatively, if you're using Raspberry Pi OS like me, you can use the [configuration menu](https://www.raspberrypi-spy.co.uk/2018/02/enable-1-wire-interface-raspberry-pi/), but using the command is just easier)
 2. Install Python and pip (for our MQTT/sensor script):
 ```bash
 sudo apt udpate